 Student learning.
 What students actually learn is a big unanswered question in higher education.
 The various assessments of college student learning are controversial, few colleges use them and very few of the ones that do release the results publicly.
 In addition, we were not able to find good data on basic indicators of academic rigor, such as the number of pages of writing or reading required per assignment.
 We will continue to explore the data in hopes of finding useful indicators of student learning.

-Former Money senior writer Kim Clark was instrumental in developing our methodology and rankings.
-Mark Schneider, now the director of the National Center for Education Statistics, and Matthew Soldner, now the commissioner of the National Center for Education Evaluation and Regional Assistance at NCES, consulted with Money on the creation of these rankings when they were at the American Institutes for Research.
-Money is thankful to several higher education experts whose insights in recent years helped us make decisions on what data to use and how to weight it.
-This year, in particular, we thank Michael Itzkowitz, senior fellow at ThirdWay and former director of the College Scorecard; Elise Miller, vice president for research and policy analysis at the Association of Public and Land Grant Universities; and Ben Miller, senior director of postsecondary education at the Center for American Progress.
+Former MONEY senior writer Kim Clark was instrumental in developing our methodology and rankings.
+Mark Schneider, now the director of the Institute of Education Sciences, and Matthew Soldner, now the commissioner of the National Center for Education Evaluation and Regional Assistance at NCES, consulted with MONEY on the creation of these rankings in 2015 when they were at the American Institutes for Research.
+Cameron Smither, now at the American Association of State Colleges & Universities, also influenced MONEY’s rankings while he worked at AIR.
+MONEY is thankful to several higher education experts whose insights in recent years helped us make decisions on what data to use and how to weight it.